oofaungoo/-Senior-Project-Web-Application-for-Managing-a-Restaurant/README.md

 # Web Application for Managing a Restaurant

-This is a senior project to build a web-based point-of-sale (POS) system to help a restaurant manage operations efficiently.
+This is a senior project that involves developing a web-based point-of-sale (POS) system to support efficient restaurant management and enhance customer service.

+## 📦 Features

+- 🍽️ Menu Management — Add and edit menus with images, prices, sizes, ingredients, and customizable options
+- 🛒 Order Handling — Create new orders, track current ones, and view order history
+- 📊 Sales Dashboard — Visualize sales performance, best-selling dishes, and ingredient usage statistics
+- 👥 User Management — Manage employee accounts with different roles (e.g., cashier, chef, waiter)
+- 📦 Ingredient Inventory — Track ingredient remaining and usage across the menu

 ## 🚀 Technologies Used